felipecaon/url2ip/README.md

-Script that takes a list of subdomains and converts to IPs, useful for future port scanning/analysis and VHOST identification.
+Script that takes a list of subdomains and converts to IPs, useful for port scanning/analysis and VHOST identification.

 # Usage